Undergraduate Commencement Ceremony

 Tripods are NOT allowed in Gampel Pavilion.
 Members of the audience using hand-held cameras may take pictures during the ceremony from areas reserved for that purpose.
 To accommodate everyone, individuals are requested to use these areas for only a short time and then return to their seats.

 The School of Engineering is pleased to offer our graduates a complimentary, high-resolution, all rights-released image of you, or you and your guests.
-The picture will be taken by a professional photographer from Defining Studios during the family photo opportunity in the Student Union Ballroom immediately after the ceremony and until 1:00 pm.
+There will also be beverage service and light refreshments for graduates and their guests.
+The picture will be taken by a professional photographer from Defining Studios during the family photo opportunity in the Student Union Ballroom immediately after the ceremony and until 12:30 pm.
 You can share or print the image, without limits, once you receive it.
 You can also order professional prints of this image or candids taken on Commencement Day from Defining Studios (http://www.definingphotovideo.com).
 A representative from Defining Studios will provide information on how to obtain your complimentary photo.
+There will also be refreshments for graduates and their guests during this time.

 Traffic into the Storrs area is extraordinarily heavy on Commencement Day; please allow plenty of extra time.
 Parking will be available at no cost in the North and South Parking Garages on Commencement Day.
 Shuttle buses will run from parking lots F, X, 9, and S to and from Gampel for the duration of Commencement Day events.